-Exceptional stars that have not only blessed our screens with amazing performances but also attended and studied at university achieving degrees to better themselves for when they can no longer perform on screen and need to “get a real job”.
+Exceptional stars that not only have blessed our screens with amazing performances but also attended and studied at university achieving degrees to better themselves for when they can no longer perform on screen and need to “get a real job”.

 Eva earned her Bachelor of Science degree in kinesiology at Texas A&M University-Kingsville.
 At that time (1998), she also won the title of Miss Corpus Christi USA.
 After completing college, Eva entered a talent contest that led her to Los Angeles.
 Shortly thereafter, was spotted and signed by a theatrical agent.
 While auditioning for roles, she worked as a head hunter for four years.